 – Woke up for pacifier three times between 9:45 and 11:30.
 One was my fault – was fussing in his sleep and I accidentally woke him up.

 – Woke up for pacifier at 1:30 and 5:10.

 – Up for the day at 5:30.

 – Up at 7:30 because he rolled into the side of his crib.
 Went right back to sleep after I moved him and gave back pacifier.

 You get the idea – nap training very quickly fixed the issues we were having with night sleep, and things are still going strong.
 I think he’s in a transitional time with sleep right now because it looks a little different every night, but now he’s going down between 6:30 and 7:00 every night, waking no more than 2 times throughout the night for his pacifier (and going straight back to sleep, so it takes us under a minute to actually deal with), and then getting up around 5, then eating and going straight back to sleep until 7 or so.
 A few times he’s slept straight through for the whole 12 hours, so I’m hoping that becomes the norm!

 Long story short?
 We nap trained, it was a fantastic decision, I have my life back, and everyone is happy.
 Until the next sleep regression hits us, but let’s not think about that yet.

 Anyone else want to chat baby sleep?
 How are things going in your house?
-Anyone else have a baby that loves to sleep in ways that terrify you?
 If you don’t have a baby and are sleeping all night every night, tell me about that too…I want to live vicariously through you!